george0st/qgate-sln-mlrun/docs/model-changes.md

 It covers content replacement for these paths:
   - **'./qgate-model/01-model/01-project/*'**
-  - other paths, can be later added
+  - other paths, can be added later (based on request)